 Structure

-It needs to be remembered by prospective members that Nasalam is a monastic spiritual community founded by the Order of Melchizedek.
-It may be an unorthodox one in many ways, but it is a spiritual community and the organizing structure is that of the priesthood.
-It is not a democracy.
-It does not work by consensus, though the opinions of all members are weighed.
-All members can, of course, become part of that priesthood should they choose to follow that course of study and growth.
+It needs to be remembered by prospective members that Nasalam is a spiritual community founded by the Order of Melchizedek.
+As is true of all monastic communities, it is not a democracy.
+It does not work by consensus, though the opinions of all members are considered.

 Membership